StevenBlack/vocab/million-dollar-words.md

 ### labile
 Although the word means unstable in general, it is most frequently used to mean emotionally unstable, as in temperamental or moody.
-A child who cries at the slightest provocation is labile; an adult who laughs too loudly at a joke and then sinks suddenly into depression is also labile.
-Labile people generally make others uncomfortable, since every reaction comes across like an overreaction.
-Pronounce it like label.

 ### lachrymose